The Trusted Name in China Travel Packages

-Shaanxi Historical Museum is located in the northwest of the Big Wild Goose Pagoda and about 10-minute walk to Big Wild Goose Pagoda.
-The museum collects more 300,000 ancient articles including gold and silver objects, murals, paintings, coins, pottery, etc. The museum has the style of Tang dynasty buildings of “central palace hall with four worship houses around” with orderly, harmonious, vigorous, and grave construction, mingling the national traditional with local characters.
+The Shaanxi Historical Museum (陕西历史博物馆) is located northwest of the Big Wild Goose Pagoda and about a 10-minute walk to the Pagoda.
+The museum houses more than 300,000 ancient articles including gold and silver objects, murals, paintings, coins, pottery, etc in 16 acres. inside are relics dating back to prehistoric times, all the way to the more recent Qing dynasty.
+The museum was built in the style of the Tang Dynasty, complete with a central palace hall with four worship houses around it emphasizing order and harmony.

-Shangxi Historical Museum is free of charge.
+Shaangxi Historical Museum is free of charge.
 But visitors have to take their valid ID card or passport to get a ticket at the ticket booth in front of the museum.
-There alway are two long queue lines at weekends.
-So you should avoid the weekends and national holidays and visit museum on weekdays or weekend with bad weather.
-I once visited the museum on a rainy Saturday with lighter crowds.
-The museum is closed on Monday.
-Open Time: winter: 9:00-17:30 (16:00 stop to give out the ticket)summer: 8:30 – 18:00 (16:30 stop to give out the ticket)
+There are always two long lines on weekends, so you should avoid weekend and national holidays and visit museum on weekday instead or on a weekend with bad weather.

-The view of vicinity of Big Wild Goose Pagoda is very beautiful.
-The North Square of Big Wild Goose Pagoda has a large musical fountain.
-It is the largest musical fountain in Asia.
+The view of Big Wild Goose Pagoda is very beautiful.
+The North Square of Big Wild Goose Pagoda has a large musical fountain, the largest musical fountain in Asia.
 The music fountain show usually opens at 12:00 and 18:00 (in winter) or 20:00 (in summer).
 It has about 22 different styles with different shapes like lotus flowers and clouds.

 In the east of Big Wild Goose Pagoda is a traditional Chinese-styled gardens with small pools, stone arch bridge, little paths and many flowers and trees.
 This gardens is also free of charge.
-The South Square of Big Wild Goose Pagoda stands a big statue of Jianzhen, a Chinese monk who helped to propagate Buddhism in Japan.
+In the South Square of Big Wild Goose Pagoda stands a large statue of Jianzhen, a Chinese monk who helped to spread Buddhism in Japan.

-The buildings around the Big Wild Goose Pagoda are very quaint with Tang Dynasty style.
+The buildings around the Big Wild Goose Pagoda are very quaint, constructed with distinct Tang Dynasty elements.

 3. Daxiangshan Temple

-Daxingshan Temple was once the grandest Buddhist establishment in Sui and Tang Dynasties.
-It can be dated back to the third century.
-The original buildings of the temple were destroyed during 841 to 845.
-The now temple was rebuilt in 1955 and 1983.
+Daxingshan Temple was once the grandest Buddhist establishment during the Sui and Tang Dynasties, and can be dated back to the third century.
+The original buildings of the temple were destroyed between 841 to 845.
+The present temple was rebuilt in 1955 and 1983.